 Being well-organized simplifies the college recruiting process and makes you more effective.
-Take the time now to organize yourself so you can be systematic with the work ahead.
-Over the coming months, stay organized.
-As you take notes and receive literature, file everything carefully so it can be retrieved at a moment’s notice.
+Take the time now to organize yourself so you can be systematic with the work ahead and be better prepared for your recruiting process.
+As you prepare your college list, speak with college coaches and receive information, save everything carefully so it can be retrieved at a moment’s notice.

 CaptainU Recruiting is a lot like applying for a job: When you communicate with a coach, you should be knowledgeable about his or her team.
 Your folders will help you organize a team’s schedule, roster, game results and other important details, so you can easily access this information when talking to the coach.

-Being well-organized will equip you with the tools to talk with the coach about the upcoming game against the team’s nemesis.
-You’ll be able to ask about the recent nail-biter.
-And most importantly, you’ll be able to knowledgeably discuss recruiting matters, such as which roster positions will open up for your freshman season.
-The coach will likely be impressed with your knowledge.
-It will demonstrate your genuine interest in the team.
+Staying organized will equip you with the tools to talk about the upcoming game against the team’s rival ask about the recent nail-biter, and most importantly, knowledgeably discuss recruiting matters, such as which roster positions will open up for your freshman season.
+The coach will likely be impressed with your knowledge and it will demonstrate your genuine interest in their team.

 Once you’re organized, it’s time to initiate contact with the college coaches you’ve identified.
 Take a deep breath and get ready to write a cover letter and create a recruiting profile.

-- On the front of each folder, copy the contact information you collected for your candidate schools, teams and coaches (names, e-mail addresses, phone numbers, etc.)
+- In this document, copy the contact information you collected for your candidate schools, teams and coaches (names, e-mail addresses, phone numbers, etc.)

 Make sure the notes on your log sheets are dated correctly so at any point you can look through your file folders and see exactly what you’ve accomplished with each candidate school over a given period of time.